KinsonDigital/PackageMonster/README.md

         $nugetExists = "${{ steps.nuget-exists.outputs.nuget-exists }}";

         if ($nugetExists -eq "true") {
-          Write-Host "The nuget package exists!!";
+          Write-Host "The NuGet package exists!!";
         } else {
-          Write-Host "The nuget package does not exist!!";
+          Write-Host "The NuGet package does not exist!!";
         }
 ```